 The banner style outperforms both the popup and email bar.
 It's easy for site visitors to get frustrated by a popup and immediately close it down.
 We've also noticed that email bars are perhaps a bit too subtle, and it's easy for visitors to glance over them entirely, similarly to a traditional embedded form.

 Display Triggers: Timers, Exit Intent, and Tabs

-These days, you can use a spattering of different triggers to determine when a visitors sees your list growth campaign.
-We looked at the three most popular campaign triggers, to understand how each trigger impacts conversions.
+These days, you can use a smattering of different triggers to determine when a visitors sees your list growth campaign.
+We looked at the three most popular campaign triggers to understand how each trigger impacts conversions.
 Let's first understand how each trigger works: